wdv4758h/pypy-extradoc/talk/ep2014/status/talk.rst

 - Software Transactional Memory

-- Strategy to solve race conditions

-- On-going research project

-  * by Armin Rigo and Remi Meier
+- Solving the GIL problem

+- Without bringing the threads and locks mess

 - Preliminary versions of pypy-jit-stm available

-- Lots of polishing needed

 - See talk tomorrow